Skip to main content

 As such, data analytics is important to the insurance industry because the insight it offers can be used to scale value to everyone under the insurance umbrella: the insurer, the agency and the customer.

 There are many practical applications for data analytics in insurance.
 These include mapping risks, setting pricing, targeting prospects, tracking sales and service, analyzing claims, detecting fraud and studying consumer behavior.
-A simple illustration of how insurance companies are using data analytics in property insurance is the monitoring of weather patterns, neighborhood claims history and construction costs to model risks and set pricing.
+A simple illustration of how insurance companies are using data analytics in property insurance is the monitoring of weather patterns, claims history and construction costs to model risks and set pricing.
 Access to enriched data associated with a geographic location can also help an agent meet the needs of customers in real time, such as recommending flood insurance to a new homeowner.

 Employing data analytics opens the door for agencies to begin benefitting from greater transparency and insights.
 If using data analytics seems too complex or out of reach, consider the following low-barrier ways agents can get started by leveraging their Agency Management System (AMS) and Customer Relationship Management (CRM) capabilities: